opencord/cord/docs/quickstart.md

 The `compute_node-1` VM is the virtual compute node controlled by OpenStack.
 This VM can be entered from the `prod` VM.
-Run `cord prov list` to get the node name (assigned by MaaS) and then run:
+Run `cord prov list` to get the node name (assigned by MaaS).
+The node name will be something like `bony-alley.cord.lab`; in this case, to login you'd run:

 ```
-$ ssh ubuntu@<compute-node-name>
+$ ssh ubuntu@bony-alley
 ```

-Virtual machines created via XOS/OpenStack will be instantiated inside the `compute_node` VM.
+Virtual machines created via XOS/OpenStack will be instantiated on this compute node.
 To login to an OpenStack VM, first get the management IP address (172.27.0.x):

 ```
+vagrant@prod:~$ source /opt/cord_profile/admin-openrc.sh
 vagrant@prod:~$ nova list --all-tenants
 +--------------------------------------+-------------------------+--------+------------+-------------+---------------------------------------------------+
 | ID                                   | Name                    | Status | Task State | Power State | Networks                                          |